-While anyone in Nevada can only buy up to a single ounce of marijuana in a given purchase, anyone can buy any number of individual ounces over any stretch of time.
-Persons that use cannabis, however, are subject to harsher restrictions on how much they can legally own if they have not been prescribed it as medical patients.
+While anyone in Nevada 21 or older can buy up to a single ounce of marijuana or up to an 1/8 ounce of concentrate in a given purchase, they cannot exceed 2.5 ounces worth of usable marijuana over a 2-week period.
+Persons that use cannabis, however, are subject to harsher restrictions on how much they can legally carry if they have not been prescribed it as medical patients.
 Medical users can possess as much as 2.5 ounces of the flower itself and 10,000 milligrams of tetrahydrocannabinol concentrates, but for persons using it for recreational purposes, these figures drop to 1 ounce and 2,975 milligrams, respectively.

 Nevada Laws Concerning When Marijuana can be Used